MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-rest-api-client-msbuild.md

 1. In the `PetReaderToolTaskConsoleApp` project, create a project dependency to `PetRestApiClient`.

-1. In the `PetRestApiClient` project create a folder `PetRestApiClient`.
+1. In the `PetRestApiClient` project, create a folder `PetRestApiClient`.
 This folder will contain the generated code.

 1. Delete *Class1.cs*, which was automatically generated.